Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows 34 active transport stops operating within Runaway Bay.
-These stops serve a mix of bus routes totalling four.
-They facilitate 1,788 weekly passenger trips combined.
-Transport accessibility is rated excellent with residents typically located 199 meters from the nearest stop.
-As primarily residential, most commute outward, with car being dominant at 92%.
-Vehicle ownership averages 1.3 per dwelling, below regional average.
+These stops serve a mix of bus routes, totalling four individual routes that provide 1,788 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 199 meters from the nearest stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 92%.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

-Twenty percent of residents work from home (2021 Census; may reflect COVID-19 conditions).
-Service frequency averages 255 trips daily across all routes, equating to about 52 weekly trips per individual stop.
+According to the 2021 Census, some 20.0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 255 trips per day across all routes, equating to approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport